The history of feminist porn encompasses four decades of women redefining and reshaping pornography.

 In March 2014 the Porn Studies academic journal also launched.
 This has provided another academic platform for the discussion of feminist porn, welcoming contributions from performers and directors as well as respected academic voices.

-Debate as to definitions and boundaries still surround the concept of feminist porn.
+Debate as to definitions and boundaries still surround the concept of “feminist porn”.
 It is a nebulous idea, hard to pin down as to what it is and what it means.
 Some producers have shied away from the label while others have been keen to embrace it.
 A few filmmakers and performers have denounced the phrase as simply a marketing label with no ethical substance behind it (a stance echoed by some anti-porn activists who insist that feminist porn is just a shill for “big porn”).

 Nonetheless feminist porn remains a force in the adult industry.
 It’s a handy marker for identifying pornography that doesn’t necessarily follow the cliches and rules of mainstream porn and people are still seeking it out.

-By Ms. Naughty, June 2018
+By Ms. Naughty, originally written June 2018.
+Updated June 2026

 Ms. Naughty runs feminist porn site Bright Desire.